-For the next 40 years he brought the same energy and independent thinking and energy to an American congregation, Temple B'nai Abraham, and to his leadership of Jewish organizations.
+For the next forty years he brought the same kind of independent thinking and energy to Temple B’nai Abraham in Newark, N.J. and to his leadership of Jewish organizations like The American Jewish Congress where he served as President.

 Links